inconvergent/svgsort/README.md

     svgsort --help

+## Credits

+The code in `svgsort/svgpaththools` is from https://github.com/mathandy/svgpathtools.
+With only minor changes by me.
+I had a number of strange issues when installing it via `pip`, so I decided to include it here.
+See the LICENSE file.

+## Todo

+Strip out larger parts of svgpathtools, and refactor?

-## CONTRIBUTING
+## Contributing

-This code is a tool that I have written for my own use.
+This code is a tool for my own use.
 I release it publicly in case people find it useful.
 It is not however intended as a collaboration/Open Source project.
 As such I am unlikely to accept PRs, reply to issues, or take requests.